hlnstepanova/AppDevCon-KMM/README.md

 <img width="508" alt="Screenshot 2022-09-03 at 11 53 31" src="https://user-images.githubusercontent.com/12126043/188325535-67ef7142-5a8e-4e07-a7ce-454774f36ff4.png">

-Clone the repository and try opening the starter project.
+Clone the repository.
+Try opening the starter project in Android Studio <b>(you need to choose the whole project, not only androidApp)</b>.

 Sync the dependencies:

 <img width="338" alt="Screenshot 2022-09-03 at 13 26 34" src="https://user-images.githubusercontent.com/12126043/188325603-26d97612-a295-4111-afc2-5bd36cb10f72.png">